checkmarx-ts/cxone-flow-audit/README.md

 * The PAT has appropriate permissions as specified in [Azure DevOps](#azure-devops).
 * The [CxOneFlow](https://github.com/checkmarx-ts/cxone-flow) URL is the base URL for the [CxOneFlow](https://github.com/checkmarx-ts/cxone-flow) endpoint (e.g. without the `/adoe` route at the end)

-#### Some, but not all, of the webhook events are rejected by CxOneFlow.

-The shared secret that is configured with some service hook configurations may be wrong or outdated.
-Deploy the service hooks while using the `--replace` option to force the service hook definitions to be updated with the current shared secret.